upstash/qstash-py/README.md

   })
 ```

 Additional methods are available for managing topics, schedules, and messages.
 See the examples folder for more.
-(TODO)

 ### Development
 1. Clone the repository
 2. Install [Poetry](https://python-poetry.org/docs/#installation)
 3. Install dependencies with `poetry install`
+4. Create a .env file with `cp .env.example .env` and fill in the `QSTASH_TOKEN`
-4. Run tests with `poetry run pytest`
+5. Run tests with `poetry run pytest` and examples with `python3 examples/<example>.py`